-With over 500 student organizations, 100+ learning communities, and a robust first-year experience program, Cincinnati provides new studentswith all the tools they need to successfully transition to college life.
-Welcome Weekend, Convocation, and many other first-year initiatives are specifically designed to createopportunities for friendships.
-It’s allabout building a small-college feel without giving up big-time opportunities.
-It’s about nearly 45,000 students calling the University of Cincinnati “home.”
+With over 600 student organizations, 100+ learning communities, and a robust first-year experience program, Cincinnati provides new students with all the tools they need to successfully transition to college life.
+Welcome Weekend, Convocation, and many other first-year initiatives are specifically designed to create opportunities for friendship.
+It’s all about building a small-college feel without giving up big-time opportunities—and it’s why nearly 46,000 students call the University of Cincinnati “home.”

-Cincinnati’s campus is alive with activity, from Division I sports—like Bearcats football played in thenation’s fourth-oldest playing site, historic Nippert Stadium—to the highly acclaimed annual fashion show held in our #1-ranked CampusRecreation Center.
-You won’t be at a loss for things to do.
+Cincinnati’s campus is alive with activity, from Division I sports—like Bearcats football played in the nation’s fourth-oldest playing site, historic Nippert Stadium—to festivals and events such as our annual Worldfest, a celebration of ethnic food and cultural heritage.

 Approximately 80% of first-year students live on campus.
 And no wonder—Cincinnati’s residence halls aren’t your parents’ dorm rooms.
-Fully furnished with air conditioning, cable TV, and high-speed internet, many include kitchenettes andoffer suite-style accommodationsand panoramic vistas.
-In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests, as well as students grouped byacademic disciplines such as Nursing, Engineering, or Performing Arts.
+Fully furnished with air conditioning, cable TV, and high-speed internet, many include kitchenettes and offer suite-style accommodations and panoramic vistas.
+In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests as well as groups based on academic disciplines such as Nursing, Engineering, and Performing Arts.

 Take it to the next level

 All Cincinnati students admitted to a baccalaureate program are considered for the University Honors Program.
-Students do not submit a separate application but rather are invited based on information provided in their admission application.
-Typically, students invited to join the University Honors Program are among the top 5%–7% of Cincinnati students.
-But it’s not just about academics.
-It’s about helping our most talented students find their passion—and their place in the world.
+Students do not need to submit a separate application but are invited based on their admission application.
+Typically, students invited to join the University Honors Program are among the top 5%–7% of incoming students.
+But it’s not just about academics—it’s about helping our most talented students find their passion and their place in the world.